TomasBankauskas/single-post-review/src/pages/blog/10-best-gatsby-themes.md

   help you get started on your next Gatsby Jamstack site.
 ---

 One of Gatsby's strengths is in the size of its community and ecosystem of plugins.
-This means that there many themes for Gatsby developers to choose from as a starting point for their new project.
+This means that there are many themes for Gatsby developers to choose from as a starting point for their new project.
 I listed my 10 favorites Gatsby themes below, in order of quality based on aesthetics and features like CMS support, unique capabilities, etc.

 ## [Azimuth](https://app.stackbit.com/create?theme=azimuth&utm_source=blog&utm_campaing=gatsbythemes)